Best Hotel Loyalty Program For Suite Upgrades?

 Hyatt Globalist members receive unlimited space available suite upgrades at check-in, subject to availability.
 If a standard suite is available, you should receive an upgrade to this as a Globalist member.

-Furthermore, with the World of Hyatt Milestone Rewards program, Globalist members who rack up 60 elite nights in a year earn four confirmed suite upgrade awards, each of which can be used to confirm an upgrade to a standard suite at the time of booking for up to seven nights, with no capacity controls — as long as a standard suite is available for sale, you can confirm it.
+Furthermore, with the World of Hyatt Milestone Rewards program, Globalist members who rack up 60 elite nights in a year can earn five confirmed suite upgrade awards, each of which can be used to confirm an upgrade to a standard suite at the time of booking for up to seven nights, with no capacity controls — as long as a standard suite is available for sale, you can confirm it.

 You can’t beat the combination of unlimited suite upgrades subject to availability, plus easy to earn confirmable suite upgrades that can be used at the time of booking.